github/site-policy/Policies/github-terms-of-service.md

 #### 1. Account Controls
 - Users.
 Subject to these Terms, you retain ultimate administrative control over your User Account and the Content within it.

+The following collapsible text only applies if you are dealing with an Organization.
 <details>
-    <summary open="false">You only need to read the second bullet point if you are dealing with an Organization.
-Click to toggle showing of second bullet point.</summary>
+    <summary open="false">:COLLAPSIBLE:</summary>

 - Organizations.
 The "owner" of an Organization that was created under these Terms has ultimate administrative control over that Organization and the Content within it.
 Within the Service, an owner can manage User access to the Organization’s data and projects.
 An Organization may have multiple owners, but there must be at least one User Account designated as an owner of an Organization.
 If you are the owner of an Organization under these Terms, we consider you responsible for the actions that are performed on or through that Organization.